 A few years ago, I stumbled across one of Joanna Brooks’ many Ask Mormon Girl blog posts.
 The inquirer was desperately trying to cope with his feelings of loneliness as a literature student attending “wards filled with aspiring physicians, lawyers, and businessmen (and sometimes women).”
 He struggled to understand why Mormon culture “glorifies these professions as more appropriate tha[n] the fabled ‘life of the mind’.”
 In his view, his fellow “bookish” Mormons were “isolated and few.”
 He wondered if the “resistance to hierarchy and willingness to deal in contradictions and ambiguities” found among humanities scholars made them, in the eyes of most Mormons, “too unstable to be useful/productive.”
 At long last he despaired “that maybe Mormon culture isn’t a living human culture,” but a “conservative, insular, and intellectually uncurious” one instead.

 While I can sympathize with some of the questioner’s complaints about Mormon culture, as a graduate student in business, I find many of them to be question-begging.
 This is largely because those who practice medicine, law, and business tend to be highly intelligent and (often out of professional necessity) curious.
 However, the intellectuals and scholars this young man seems to be seeking are, to use Dr. Brooks’ words, “New-York-Times-reading-complexity-craving-literature-philosophy-and-history-reading-liberals-like-me-and-you.”
 This appears to be a particular type of intellectual; an occupational intellectual whose trade is abstract ideas.
 As one insightful economist has pointed out, “Most of us do not think of brain surgeons or engineers as intellectuals, despite the demanding mental training that each goes through, and virtually no one regards even the most brilliant and successful financial wizard as an intellectual.
 At the core of the notion of an intellectual is the dealer in ideas, as such – not the personal application of ideas, as engineers apply complex scientific principles to create physical structures or mechanisms.”
 I was reminded of Brooks’ post as I was reviewing Hugh Nibley’s well-known 1983 address-turned-article “Leaders to Managers.”
 Just as intellectualism and scholarship were pitted against business, medicine, and law, Nibley pits the supposed mediocrity of management against the ideal of leadership.
 While Nibley may have had both church and university bureaucracies in mind at the time of his remarks (perhaps even correlated Mormon culture as a whole), he nonetheless engages in a kind of rhetorical irresponsibility when discussing the supposed differences between leadership and management as well as the nature of business.
-Not only do I believe Nibley is mistaken, but I believe his views are potentially damaging to the progress of Zion.
+Not only do I believe Nibley is mistaken, but I believe his views on the matter are potentially damaging to the progress of Zion.

 According to Nibley, “leaders are movers and shakers, original, inventive, unpredictable, imaginative, [and] full of surprises…” The lowly manager (what we usually refer to as our “boss”), on the other hand, is “safe, conservative, predictable, conforming…[and] dedicated to the establishment.”
 A leader “has a passion for equality,” while a manager finds the idea “repugnant and even counterproductive.”
 Nibley continues by declaring that “promotion, perks, privilege, and power are the name of the game” for managers, along with an “awe and reverence for rank.”
 This is perhaps why he equates “superiors” with managers and “the lower ranks” with leaders.
 Leadership has been a hot topic in academia over the past few decades.
 For example, Bernard Bass published the Handbook of Leadership in 1990, running over 1,000 pages with over 7,500 references (and he still missed some).
 The four-volume 2004 Encyclopedia of Leadership runs 2,120 pages and contains hundreds of articles by over 400 experts.
 There has been about 15,000 peer-reviewed articles on leadership written since 1975.
 As anyone acquainted with even a fraction of the literature knows, Nibley is not alone (or original) in his distinction between leaders and managers.
 It is a distinction that continues today among some leadership scholars.
 However, the problem with this dichotomy is that it glorifies “leadership” as some kind of moral trait, while making a caricature out of management and its role.
 Yet, one can have both good and bad leadership (likewise with management).
 The late Peter Drucker—known as the “father of management”—simply saw differences between effective and ineffective leaders, which are essentially the same differences between effective and ineffective managers.
 He was suspicious of mere “leadership qualities,” especially “charisma.”
 Drucker concluded that leadership is “mundane, unromantic, and boring.
 Its essence is performance…Leadership is a means.
 Leadership to what end is thus the crucial question.”
 This is why he labeled some as “misleaders”: a group that virtually matches Nibley’s description of managers.
 Those at the top of Drucker’s list of misleaders are some of the worst the twentieth century has to offer: Stalin, Hitler, and Mao.
 This list should be a chilling reminder that leaders can lead followers to numerous ends. “[T]he real problem is not so much that leaders have their dark side;” writes Harvard’s Barbara Kellerman, “rather it is that they—and everyone else—choose to pretend they don’t.
 Scholars should remind us that leadership is not a moral concept.
 Leaders are like the rest of us: trustworthy and deceitful, cowardly and brave, greedy and generous.
 To assume all good leaders are good people is to be willfully blind to the reality of the human condition, and it severely limits our scope for becoming more effective at leadership.”
 Kellerman has detailed the various ways that leadership can go wrong in her book Bad Leadership.
 Leaders can be (to borrow Kellerman’s list) incompetent, rigid, intemperate, callous, corrupt, insular, or just plain evil.
 One may lead a peaceful protest, while another leads a regime to massacre 6 million Jews.
 “The only definition of a leader,” explained Drucker, “is someone who has followers.”
 Despite the leadership industry’s lack of evidential impact, it continues to thrive “unmonitored and unregulated…and largely bereft of reliable metrics.”
 This is perhaps one point that Nibley nailed: “Leadership can no more be taught than creativity or how to be a genius.”